beam4/jekyll-netlify-boilerplate/pages/tutorial.md

 #### hero image

-'hero image' is in _includes, "hero.html", in site root > assert folder > style.css, "background-image:  url(hero1.jpeg);".
+'hero image' is in `_includes` > `"hero.html"`, another in site root > `Assert` `>` `style.css`, "background-image:  url(hero1.jpeg);".
 If you have question, we can assist.
 The `hero1.jpeg` is our file name, you can replace with your image.

 #### Facebook link

-You can make your Facebook account or your Facebook group here, all pictures about church go there.
+You can make your Facebook account or your Facebook group, all pictures about church go there.

 #### Home page